emmawalshdev/The-Book-bar/testing.md

     - Issue:
         - For each book, data is editable by the content creator or 'admin' user.
         - At the time, the book title was passed into the book page URL.
-        - If a user updated the book title, upon submission they would be redirected to the book page.
+        - If a user updated the book title, upon submission they would be redirected to the Book page.
         - The redirect caused a Jinja error.
-The URL was now invalid due to the changed book title.
+The URL was then invalid due to the changed book title.

     - Resolution:
-        - The book title was removed from the book page URL.
+        - The book title was removed from the Book page URL.
         - The book _id was instead passed to the book page URL.
         - This ensured that no URL issues could occur, as each ID is pernament to a document.